cyano-linux/qemu-guest-kernel/config.md

 * enable FAT utf8 by default
 * enable ExFAT
 * enable kNTFS with write support
+* enable tmpfs with xattrs and POSIX ACL (for systemd)
 * enable common miscs
   * HFS/HFS+
   * SquashFS with XATTR with all available compression algs